Dorothy Jenners Staley

 A Funeral Mass will be held on Saturday, September 28, 2024, at 1:00 p.m. at St Mark Catholic Church in Vienna, Virginia.
 All are welcome to join the family for a reception immediately following the Mass at Dottie’s favorite local watering hole: P.J.
 Skidoo’s in Fairfax.
 Please come share a memory and a laugh in Dorothy’s honor!

-A burial service will be held at Arlington National Cemetery at a date yet to be scheduled.
+A burial service will be held at Arlington National Cemetery on Monday, February 24, 2025 at 1:00pm.

 Memorial donations may be given to one of the charities closest to Dorothy’s heart: